-- 108. Nationally a number of councils have entered into arrangements with providers without undertaking a full competitive tender process using a Section 75 agreement.
-This has included the provision of sexual health services with the aim of remodelling existing provision. - 109.A Section 75 agreement would enable commissioners and the provider to collaborate on a new integrated model of delivery for sexual health provision in Enfield with a view to sustainable service delivery and improvements within a flexible legal framework. - 110.
-The Section 75 agreement would also allow for joint ownership of the development of a specification of a newly reshaped service model to meet public health priorities, include new technologies and prioritise early intervention and prevention. - 111.It would also ensure service transformation starts immediately, with benefits realised in-year as changes are rolled out allowing for local and London specialist clinical and technological expertise to inform the development of the new specification' and a shared focus on efficiency between the Council and NMUH. - 112.
-The recommendation is for Enfield Council to enter into a Section 75 agreement with NMUH, for the continued delivery of Enfield Integrated Community Sexual Health Service.
+108. Nationally a number of councils have directly awarded contracts to a preferred provider without undertaking a full competitive tender process using a Section 75 Agreement.
+This has included the provision of sexual health services with the aim of remodelling existing provision.

+- 109. A direct award using a Section 75 Agreement would enable commissioners and the provider to collaborate on a new integrated model of delivery for sexual health provision in Enfield with a view to sustainable service delivery and improvements within a flexible legal framework. - 110.
+The Section 75 agreement would also allow for joint ownership of the development of a specification of a newly reshaped service model to meet public health priorities, include new technologies and prioritise early intervention and prevention. - 111.
+It would also ensure service transformation starts immediately, with benefits realised in-year as changes are rolled out allowing for local and London specialist clinical and technological expertise to inform the development of the new specification' and a shared focus on efficiency between the Council and NMUH. - 112.
+The recommendation is for Enfield Council to enter into a Section 75 partnership agreement with NMUH, for the continued delivery of Enfield Integrated Community Sexual Health Service.